-Written application shall be filed with the Conservation Commission to perform activities affecting resource areas protected by this bylaw.
-The permit application shall include such information and plans as are deemed necessary by the Commission to describe proposed activities and their effects on the resource areas protected by this bylaw.
+Written application shall be filed with the Conservation Commission to perform activities affecting any resource areas or their associated buffer zones protected under this bylaw.
+The permit application shall include such information and plans as are deemed necessary by the Commission to describe proposed activities and their effects on the resource areas and buffers protected under this bylaw.
 No activities shall commence without receiving and complying with a permit issued pursuant to this bylaw.
 Proposed projects that incorporate Low Impact Development (LID) techniques are encouraged under this Bylaw.

 The Commission in an appropriate case may accept as the application and plans under this bylaw any application and plans filed under the Wetlands Protection Act (M.G.L.
 Ch.
-131 §40) and regulations (310 CMR 10.00), but the Commission is not obliged to do so.
+131 §40) and regulations (310 CMR 10.00), but additional information shall be required as listed within the Rules and Regulations associated with this bylaw.
+In addition, the Commission requires abutter notification and additional documentation for some applications that is not required under the Wetlands Protection Act.